NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 ![1763428539504](note-images/1763428539504.png)

-(1) A register identifier is set into `srcA` or `srcB`(See Figure 4.4 in page 374) so CPU(processor) knows which value of a register to output.
+(1) A register identifier is set into `srcA` or `srcB`(See Figure 4.4 in page 374) so CPU(processor) knows which value of a register is to output.
 As an illustration, when `srcA` is set to 1(which represents `%ecx`), the register file will read the value in it and output the content in `%ecx` as `valA`.
 Typically, there are two operands in an instruction of machine-level programming language, such as `movl %ecx, %eax`, so there are two input register identifiers: `srcA` and `srcB`.
 An operating system instructs register files when an instruction is executed for the next instruction of a program.

 (2) It is the same with `dstW` and `valW`.
 CPU will access the register file with a register identifier in `dstW` and the value to write into this register in `valW`.
-To illustrate, when `subl $0x8, %esp` is executed, `dstW` is set to 4 and `valW` is set to `0x8`.
+To illustrate, when `subl $0x8, %esp` is executed, `dstW` is set to 4(represents `%esp`) and `valW` is set to `0x8`.
 Eventually, when the *clock* rises, the value in `%esp` will be updated.

-(3) Attention should be paid is that writing and reading can happen simultaneously, when CPU is reading a register which is being written, the value it gets will changed with a slightly delay.
+(3) Attention should be paid is that writing and reading can happen simultaneously, when CPU is reading and writing the same register it can see slightly transition from the old value to the new one.

 **There is a random-access memory for storing program data.**